HatmanStack/react-writers-almanac/README.md

 ## Usage

 To use the app, simply visit http://localhost:3000 in your browser.
 The database is no longer being updated but the archive is large enough to deliver a new entry for the day/date of which ever year we're in going forward.
 When the app loads it will automatically load the current day's poem and history.
-Functionality for "Previous" and "Next" buttons has been added and a calendar will be included soon.
+Functionality for "Previous" and "Next" buttons has been added links to author and database updates are still needed.

 ## License